Martin1982/live-broadcast-bundle/README.md

 }
 ```

-### Step 5 (Sonata users only): Create channeladmin subclass
-Add the sub class for the channelAdmin in Resources/config/admin.yml for
+Next add the sub class for the channelAdmin in Resources/config/admin.yml for

     sonata.admin.channel
         calls: